For more ELYSIUM’S PASSAGE Blog Posts, go to

 Physicist Sir Arthur Eddington (1882–1944) once stated it this way, Science has nothing to say as to the intrinsic nature of the atom.
 The physical atom is, like everything else in physics, a schedule of pointer readings.

 In traditional religion, it would more likely be said, the Father extends His divine essence...
 However, neither Mo nor Eli used overtly religious terms very often.
-Perhaps out of deference to me, or possibly they weren’t comfortable with certain words and expression they considered archaic or misleading.
+Perhaps out of deference to me, or possibly they weren’t comfortable with certain words and expressions they considered archaic or misleading.

 While attending university many years ago, I once attended a lecture by preeminent Whitehead scholar, John B Cobb, who is a philosopher/theologian and founder of the Centre for Process Studies in California.
 After the lecture, I thought that someday I may delve into Whitehead’s barely comprehensible Process and Reality.
 But to this point, I never had.